nanovikov/NGS_Course_Review/README.md

 # Orchestra
-This repository contains files on operating the Orchestra computing cluster at HMS.
+This repository contains files on operating the Orchestra computing cluster.